visualdensity/getty-browser/README.md

 Getty Images Test
 =================

 Project for testing Getty Image's API connect.
-You will need to create an account on [https://api.gettyimages.com/], request for an API key before you can use it.
+You will need to create an account on [Getty Images API](https://api.gettyimages.com/), request for an API key before you can use it.

 Dependencies
 -----------